WairimuMW/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 100-empty_casks: Finds all empty files and directories
 * 101-gifs: Lists all files with a .gif extension
 * 102-acrostic: Decodes an acrostic
+* 103-the_biggest_fan: Passes web servers logs in TSV format and displays hosts with the most requests